 Plastic Bag Ban

-This web page has been prepared with some frequently asked questions for merchants and consumers regarding the Single Use Bag ban (Borough Code Chapter 136A) which begins March 1, 2020.
+This web page has been prepared with some frequently asked questions for merchants and consumers regarding the Single Use Bag ban (Borough Code Chapter 136A) which began March 1, 2020.

 1. How did this ordinance come to be?

 The Madison Environmental Commission, in conjunction with Chatham Borough and Chatham Township Environmental Commissions presented the ordinance to the governing body for adoption.

 2. Why ban single use, carry-out plastic bags?